 Send the completed pages of the application form together with copies of all related supporting information/documentation and the completed Application Fee payment form to the email address: postaldispute@comreg.ie.

-In the event that you are unable to submit an application electronically, ComReg can accept postal submissions.
+If you are unable to submit an application electronically, ComReg can accept postal submissions.